relaycorp/awala-endpoint-android/README.md

 ## Install

+[Get the latest version from JitPack](https://jitpack.io/#relaycorp/awala-endpoint-android).
+We'll release it to Maven Central [eventually](https://github.com/relaycorp/awala-endpoint-android/issues/80).

-[Due to a bug in Android](https://issuetracker.google.com/issues/159151549), you'll have to exclude Bouncy Castle from Jetifier transformations by adding the following to `gradle.properties`:
+[Due to a bug in Android](https://issuetracker.google.com/issues/159151549), you'll also have to exclude Bouncy Castle from Jetifier transformations by adding the following to `gradle.properties`:

 ```
 # Workaround for https://issuetracker.google.com/issues/159151549